Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 A close friend of your younger brother.

-Is he still a close friend of your younger brother, or was it just back then?
+Is he still a close friend of your younger brother, or was just back then?

-So I want to say I wanted to think when you say I want to confirm that they're real, did you think they might be mannequins or something?
+So did you think when you say I wanted to confirm that they're real, did you think they might be mannequins or something?

 Right, right.